\'Etale d\'evissage, descent and pushouts of stacks

 Surprisingly, the following result (closely related to~\cite[Prop.~18.1.7]{laumon} and~\cite[Exp.~IX, Prop.~2.5]{sga4}) seems to be missing in the literature.

 \begin{proposition} Let $X$ be a quasi-compact and quasi-separated \emph{stack}. \begin{enumerate} \item Let $\sF$ be a lisse-\etale{} sheaf of sets on $X$.
 Then $\sF$ is constructible if and only if there exists a finite filtration $\emptyset=X_0\subset X_1\subset X_2\subset \dots \subset X_n=X$ of open quasi-compact subsets such that $\sF|_{X_{i}\setminus X_{i-1}}$ is locally constant of constant finite rank for every $i=1,2,\dots,n$. \item Let $\map{f}{X'}{X}$ be a representable \etale{} morphism.
 Then $f$ is of finite presentation if and only if there exists a filtration of $X$ as in \ref{PI:filtr:cons} such that $f|_{X_{i}\setminus X_{i-1}}$ is finite and \etale{} of constant rank for every $i=1,2,\dots,n$. \end{enumerate} \end{proposition} \begin{proof} The two statements are equivalent.
 We will show the Proposition in the form~\ref{PI:filtr:cons}.
 The condition is clearly sufficient.
 To prove necessity, let $\map{\pi}{V}{X}$ be a presentation with $V$ a quasi-compact and quasi-separated scheme.
-If there exists a filtration $\emptyset=V_0\subseteq V_1\subseteq \dots \subseteq V_n=V$ of open quasi-compact subsets such that $\sF|_{V_{i}\setminus V_{i-1}}$ is locally constant of constant finite rank, then the filtration of $X$ given by $X_i=\pi(V_i)$ is sufficient.
+If there exists a filtration $\emptyset=V_0\subseteq V_1\subseteq \dots \subseteq V_n=V$ of open quasi-compact subsets such that $\sF|_{V_{i}\setminus V_{i-1}}$ is locally constant of constant finite rank, then the filtration of $X$ given by $X_i=\pi(V_i)$ suffices.
 Replacing $X$ with $V$, we can thus assume that $X$ is a scheme.

-By definition, there is then a stratification $X=\bigcup W_i$ into locally closed constructible subsets such that $\sF|_{W_i}$ is locally constant and by refining the $W_i$'s, we can assume that the rank of $\sF|_{W_i}$ is constant.
+By definition, there is then a stratification $|X|=\bigcup W_i$ into locally closed constructible subsets such that $\sF|_{W_i}$ is locally constant and by refining the $W_i$'s, we can assume that the rank of $\sF|_{W_i}$ is constant.
 Write $W_i=U_i\setminus V_i$ where $V_i\subseteq U_i\subseteq X$ are quasi-compact open subsets.
 Let $T$ be the topology on $X$ generated by all $U_i$'s and $V_i$'s.
 Then every element of $T$ is a quasi-compact open subset and $T$ is finite.
 Let $N=|T|$ be the number of open subsets.
-We will show the lemma by induction on $N$.
-Let $X_1\in T$ be a non-empty minimal open subset.
-Then $\sF|_{X_1}$ is locally constant of constant rank.
-By induction, the lemma holds for $Z=X\setminus X_1$ and $\sF|_Z$ and we obtain a stratification on $X$ by taking $X_i=X_1\cup Z_{i-1}$. \end{proof}
+We will construct a filtration with elements of $T$ by induction on $N$.